Jamie Halcro Johnston

 These are the official transcripts of what was said by this MSP in the chamber and at committee meetings.
 You'll find the topic discussed and how many times this MSP has contributed to the discussion.

-5. Jamie Halcro Johnston (Highlands and Islands) (Con): "To ask the Scottish Government what support it will provide to schools in light of its announcement regarding the full-time return of pupils in April.
-(S5O-05142)"
+8. Jamie Halcro Johnston (Highlands and Islands) (Con): "To ask the Scottish Government whether it will provide an update on what steps it is taking to support the fishing industry.
+(S6O-03189)"

 See all of Jamie Halcro Johnston's contributions in the chamber